Overview

 | Multi-Agent Monitoring | Track multiple agents from one observability workflow |

-| Performance Benchmarking | Compare agent execution times and success rates over time |
+| Performance Benchmarking | Compare run times and success rates over time |

 | Error Pattern Analysis | Identify common failure points across different agents |